 Challenging behaviour – a guide for care workers

 As a care worker, you will inevitably have to deal with challenging behaviour.
 The job involves balancing the needs of multiple patients and their medical care in a wide range of situations.
 Care workers need to ensure that they are not preventing the patients from doing what they like by imposing limitations based on time or other factors, but also need to ensure that limited time is split fairly amongst patients.

-In any difficult situation, remember that if you act aggressively in the reaction to any challenging behaviour, you are going to make things worse for the patient and other staff members.
+In any difficult situation, remember that if you react aggressively to any challenging behaviour, you are going to make things worse for the patient and those around them, including other staff members.
+As a carer, it is you who is most likely to be harmed by challenging behaviour.
 It is important to always keep your posture friendly and ensure gestures aren't taken as being aggressive.
 Try to keep your facial expressions neutral and that the pitch and volume of your voice low.
 Do not shout.

 9 times out of 10, if you treat aggression with a passive response the aggressor will gradually back down.
 Patients are more likely to respond to you if you treat them with compassion than by screaming back at them in response.

 What are the causes of challenging behaviour?